nielsmaerten/autotune-cloud/README.md

 * `categorizeUamAsBasal`: Default: `false`
 * `nsSite`: Full URL of the Nightscout site to be tuned.
 Required.
 * `nsSecret`: API Secret of the Nightscout site.
 Required if you want the Nightscout profile to be updated
-* `dryRun`: Default `true`.
+* `writeRecommendations`: Default `false`.
 CAREFUL!
 By default you'll just receive the Autotune recommendations, but Nightscout won't be updated.
 If you add this option (no matter its value), recommendations will be applied directly to Nightscout.

 ## Next steps...
 To use this service, you still need